 Features, events and processes (FEPs) are used in the WIPP PA to document the consideration of the several processes that could lead to radionuclide release from the WIPP.
 A number of these address brine and actinide/radionuclide chemistry although all are considered to be low in probability.
-It is this regulatory process that leads to the need to address worse-case scenarios and significant, but low, probability events to assure the regulator that the repository will meet the release criteria even if these low probability events occur.
-The FEPs that are most relevant to brine chemistry and the radionuclide source term and release are listed in this section (See WIPP appendix SCR 2009).
+It is this regulatory process that leads to the need to address significant low-probability events to assure the regulator that the repository will meet the release criteria even if these low probability events occur.
+The FEPs that are most relevant to brine chemistry, the radionuclide source term and release are listed in this section (WIPP appendix SCR 2009).